What Is Content Strategy? + 13 Steps to Create a Stellar Content Plan

 Search engine optimization (SEO) is an important part of the distribution process.
 SEO is the process of boosting your website’s ranking in the search results.
 This strategy helps more people find your content.

-When you’re creating a content strategy, you want to focus on ways for people to reach your content.
+When you’re creating a content plan, you want to focus on ways for people to reach your content.
 SEO enables you to reach people who search for your content.
 By following best practices for SEO, you can help get your content optimized to be found.

 11. Use a content management system (CMS)